Indy-Center/docs/docs/getting-started/index.md

 # Getting Started

 Welcome to the Indy Center Tech Team!
-Whether you’re a seasoned volunteer or completely new to our community, this guide is here to help you hit the ground running.
+Whether you're seasoned or completely new, this guide is here to help you hit the ground running.

 !!! question "Not a Member of Our Tech Team?"